dbredvick/drewb-tech/src/pages/index.md

     content: >-
       Welcome to Tech Stuff - my attempt to document my growth personally and professionally.
 Most of my content will skew towards full-stack JavaScript development.
 I will also ramble about my active side projects, tech news, and anything else I find interesting.
     actions:
-      - label: More About Me
+      - label: Sign up for my newsletter
         url: about
 menus:
   main: